Seniors

 Staying active as we age is one of the best things we can do for our health.
 Even just taking more steps each day can improve our overall well-being.

 Most people jump on the treadmill to get their daily workout in.
-And while cardio is important, Jen Rockwern, a certified nurse-midwife, says there’s one thing women nearing menopause can benefit from the most.
+And while cardio is important, Jen Rockwern, a certified nurse, says thereโs one thing women nearing menopause can benefit from the most.

 Everybody loses muscle mass as they age.
 But decreased estrogen levels during menopause make it harder for women to regain muscle.